6 - Cognitive Impairment Including Dementia

 The presentation of cognitive impairment is variable depending on the cognitive functions affected and the degree of impairment.
 Cognitive impairment may progress to dementia, it may remain stable, or there may be a recovery of normal cognitive function.

-C. The deficits do not occur exclusively during the course of a delirium.
+C. The cognitive deficits do not occur exclusively during the context of a delirium.

-D. The deficits are not better accounted for by another Axis I disorder* (e.g. Major Depressive Episode, Schizophrenia)
+D. The cognitive deficits are not better accounted for by another mental disorder (e.g. major depressive disorder, Schizophrenia)*.